4fecta/4fecta.ca/_posts/a-soft-introduction-to-plug-dp/2021-05-17-a-soft-introduction-to-plug-dp.md

 This problem can be solved with a standard row-by-row bitmasking approach, but the transitions for that DP state is annoying and unclear at best.
 Instead, let's investigate an approach that uses a slightly different state.
 Our state, $$dp[i][j][mask]$$, will represent the number of possible tilings of all cells in rows $$i-1$$ and earlier, and the first $$j$$ cells in row $$i$$, with a plug mask of $$mask$$.
 The first two dimensions are relatively straightforward, but what do I mean by "plug mask"?

+### The Plug Mask

 <figure>
 <img src="fig1.jpg" alt="figure 1">
 <figcaption>What the state represents</figcaption>
 </figure>

+Let's consider a concrete example to understand the concept of plug masks.
+Consider the diagram above, where the first two dimensions $$(i, j) = (3, 4)$$.
+The red line denotes the line which separates the cells we've already processed and the cells we have yet to consider.
+This line can be split into $$M+1$$ segments of length 1, and each of the arrows on these segments represent a plug.
+The plug itself can represent a variety of things, but for our purposes it represents whether we have placed a domino that crosses the plug (i.e. the two halves of the domino lie on separate sides of the plug).
+The plug will be $$1$$ (toggled) if there is a domino laid over it, and $$0$$ otherwise.